Nothing says fall better than a warm bowl of creamy tomato soup. Pair it with some crusty bread or a grilled cheese sandwich and I’m in heaven!

-I hope you have a chance to try this soul-soothing Instant Pot Tomato Soup.
+Did you make this wonderful soup?
+I hope you try this soul-soothing Instant Pot Tomato Soup.
 It’s the perfect recipe for the cooler fall and winter months.
-If you make this Tomato Soup, please give it a rating and leave a comment below to let me know how it was.
+If you make this Tomato Soup, please leave a comment below to let me know how it was.

 Instant Pot Tomato Soup

 A CREAMY TOMATO SOUP INFUSED WITH BASIL AND DELICATELY SWEETENED WITH HONEY

 - Turn on the Instant Pot to ‘Sauté’ and using the ‘Adjust’ button, adjust the sauté heat level to ‘Normal’ and allow it to heat up for a few minutes before adding the butter.
 I usually wait for the display to read ‘Hot’.